reimerb13/Baseball-Analytics-Practicum/README.md

 After viewing the histograms of Fielding3_Corner, Fielding3_Middle, and Fielding3_OFC, the outliers were removed from the dataset.

 Before outliers were removed, the Fielding3_Corner dataset contained 27,405 observations.
+The Fielding3_Corner data was renamed Corner.
 After outliers were removed, the Fielding3_Corner dataset contained 24,302 observations.
 This new dataset was named 'x' and then renamed Corner2.

 Before outliers were removed, the Fielding3_Middle dataset contained 23,966 observations.
 After outliers were removed, the Fielding3_Corner dataset contained 24,302 observations.
 This new dataset was named 'y' and then renamed M.